JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 [...]
 ```

 To solve this issue, we have to add two new methods.
-The first one defines that the exchange rate between two same currencies is `1`.
+The first one defines that the exchange rate between the same currency is `1`.

 ```jldoctest currency; output=false
 rate(::Type{T}, ::Type{T}) where {T<:Currency} = 1